‘Fairy Tail’ 528: Is Mavis Planning To Turn Natsu Into The Demon E.N.D.?

 As August began his chanting, people around Magnolia immediately felt its effects.
 It was a fearsome spell to witness as people cannot breathe while buildings started to disintegrate.
 It was a technique that Mavis, the first guild master, recognized.
 Apparently, it was an ancient magic technique called Ars Magia, a totally devastating spell as it melts the earth and evaporates the blood of all living things.

 Mavis ran outside to seek other guild members to pool their magic to form a defensive magic barrier that may hopefully nullify Ars Magia’s effects.
-It was the first time August saw Mavis, who is now revealed to be his mother, that he immediately stopped his chanting.
+It was the first time August saw Mavis, who is now revealed to be his mother, and he immediately stopped his chanting.
 Unfortunately for him, he had to pay the price in activating the spell even though he did not finish its casting.
 As his body slowly disintegrated, a single thought consumed his slowly fading consciousness.
 It was actually just a simple wish that even for once, August could have hugged his mother.
 Even though he was a villain, August’s passing was a sad one, he died with neither his father Zeref nor his mother Mavis ever knowing that their son even existed.

 Natsu y Zeref pic.twitter.com/K5BEkCPgZW